 The Pinenut Mine is a producing uranium mine located in northern Arizona, approximately 35 miles south of the town of Fredonia, Arizona.
 The mine site for this high-grade “breccia pipe” deposit has less than 20 acres of total surface disturbance and is situated on land managed by the U.S. Bureau of Land Management (“BLM”).
-Ore production at Pinenut should begin during the third calendar quarter of 2013.
+Ore production at Pinenut Mine began in July 2013.

 The Canyon deposit is essentially vertical with an average diameter of less than 200 ft., but it is considerably narrower through the distinct Coconino and Hermit horizons (80 ft.).
 The cross sectional area is probably between 20,000 ft.2 and 25,000 ft.
 The pipe extends for at least 2,300 ft. from the Toroweap limestone to the upper Redwall horizons.
 The ultimate depth of the pipe is unknown.